Wlefils/LastFMAnalysis/README.md

 # Project Overview
 I love listening to music.
 I’ve listened to a lot of music over the years, and much of this listening history has been tracked by apps like Spotify.
-I always get excited for Spotify Year in Review, but I didn’t want to wait until the end of the year.
-Spotify’s Year in Review is also inherently limited in that it doesn’t allow you to compare different time frames, rather than simply the last year.
+I always get excited for Spotify's Year Wrapped feature, but I didn’t want to wait until the end of the year to get my results.
+Spotify Wrapped is also inherently limited in that it doesn’t allow you to compare different time periods, rather than simply the last year (unless you have your previous year's results saved).
 Thankfully, I’ve also been using Last.fm for several years, and racked up tens of thousands of “scrobbles” (another word for “plays” or “listens”) on that platform.
 I decided to play around with the **Last.FM API** and turn my personal music listening history into an analytics project.

-The end goal of this project was to create an animated bar chart displaying how my top 20 most listened to artists shifted and changed over time.
-Specifically, I was looking at data from May 2016 (when I created my Last.fm account) until December 2022.
+**The end goal of this project was to create an animated bar chart displaying how my top 20 most listened to artists shifted and changed over time.** Specifically, I was looking at data from May 2016 (when I created my Last.fm account) until December 2022.

 ### Tools used:
-* **RStudio** (ggplot2, gganimate, tidyr, dplyr, lubridate, and more)
+* **RStudio** (ggplot2, gganimate, tidyverse, tidyr, dplyr, lubridate, and more)
 * **Excel**

-Special thanks to Tom McNamara and his blog post [here](https://www.r-bloggers.com/2020/04/learning-gganimate-with-the-lastfm-api/), which inspired me to start this project.

 ### Data Acquisition